Esham Pickering: Two time British champion and challenger

 on 16 March 2007 Pickering once again challenged for the now vacant British title and lifted the belt for the second time, defeating Marc Callaghan at the Norwich Showground.
 The victory was followed up with two non-title fights for the Newark man with a victory over Steve Gethin in October 2007 closely followed by an 8-round defeat to Sean Hughes in November.
 The defeat to Hughes meant that Pickering's next title defence was to be against the man from Pontefract and the defeat was avenged with Hughes stopped in the 9th round.
 On 27 June 2008, Pickering made his second defence and lost the title to prospect Matthew Marsh at the York Hall.
 His next fight saw a move up to featherweight and another chance at a British title against another prospect in Scotland's Paul Appleby only to drop another 12-round decision in Glasgow for the 8th defeat of his career.

 Later career

-Pickering returned to the ring on 23 May 2009 to defeat journeyman Sid Razak in Sleaford, Lincolnshire and followed this by traveling to the Ukraine for an unexpected chance to regain the European title.
+Pickering returned to the ring on 23 May 2009 to defeat journeyman Sid Razak in Sleaford, Lincolnshire and followed this by traveling to Ukraine for an unexpected chance to regain the European title.
 Meeting reigning champion Oleg Yefimovych on 3 October 2009 in what was a voluntary defence for the champion, Pickering was outclassed and stopped in the third round.
 He returned once more on 29 May 2010 this time to compete in the Prizefighter series held at the York Hall in Bethnal Green.
 Pickering faced Josh Wale in the quarter final of the tournament, losing on a split decision to the younger man.